Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-8.md

-# Challenge 08: Enhancing Contoso Traders with GitHub Copilot
+# Challenge 08: Security Compliance as Code

 ### Estimated Time: 60 minutes

 ### Introduction:
-Contoso Traders is a web application for stock trading.
-In this challenge, as a DevOps engineer, your focus is to seamlessly implement and test new features with Copilot, ensuring accuracy and alignment.
-Conduct a thorough code review and enhance security using GitHub Advanced Security's CodeQL.
-Streamline development with a GitHub Actions CI/CD pipeline for Contoso Traders, ensuring efficient and secure deployment.
+In this challenge, you are a DevOps engineer responsible for ensuring the security compliance of your organization's Azure resources.
+Your task is to implement and enforce security policies using Azure Policy over the Azure resources and integrate compliance scanning into the GitHub CI/CD pipelines for your Azure projects.

 ## Challenge Objectives:

-1. **Feature Addition with GitHub Copilot:**

-2. **Unit Test Generation with Copilot:**
-   - After implementing the feature, participants should use GitHub Copilot to generate unit tests for the new functionality which includes assessing the accuracy and completeness of the generated unit tests.
-   - Ensure that the generated test cases are alligning with the code analogy with successful test passes.
-   - Resolve any unit test failures with the help of GitHub Copilot chat.

-3. **Code Review and Security Check:**
-   - Perform a code review and on the new feature implemented using GitHub Copilot.
-   >**Hint:** Focus areas include code readability, adherence to best practices, and ensuring that the new feature aligns with the existing codebase.
-   - Run a security check on the newly implemented code using GitHub Advanced Security features thus resolving any alerts to vulnerabilities and catch any potential security issues using CodeQL over the repository.

-4. **CI/CD Pipeline Setup and Deployment:**
+1. **Azure Policy Implementation:**
+   - Implement Azure Policy definiation as code (written in JSON) to enforce security compliance on the resources related to the Contoso Traders Application that have been deployed over Azure.
+This includes policies for resource tagging, encryption, network security, etc.
+   - Ensure that your policies are effective in preventing non-compliant resources from being deployed.
+   - Store these policy definitions in a GitHub repository.

+2. **GitHub CI/CD Integration:**
-   - Set up a GitHub Actions CI/CD pipeline for Contoso Traders hosted on GitHub.
+   - Integrate a compliance scanning step into your GitHub pipeline that checks for policy compliance before allowing deployment.
-   - The pipeline should include steps for building, testing, and deploying the new feature to the hosted application on Azure.
+   - Implement **Azure Policy Compliance Scan** GitHub action within `.github/workflows/workflow.yml` which triggers a policy compliance scan on the provided subscription.
+   - Ensure that compliance scans are triggered automatically during the CI/CD process.

 ## Success criteria:
 To complete this challenge successfully:

+- Successful effectiveness of policies in enforcing security compliance.
-- Successful implementation of the new feature.
+- Successful integration of compliance scanning into the pipeline.
-- Accuracy and completeness of the generated unit tests with all successful passes.
 - Successful setup and execution of the CI/CD pipeline.

 ## Additional Resources:

-- Refer to [About GitHub Copilot Chat](https://docs.github.com/en/copilot/github-copilot-chat/about-github-copilot-chat) for reference.
-- Refer to [Copilot Chat writes Unit Tests](https://dev.to/this-is-learning/copilot-chat-writes-unit-tests-for-you-1c82) for reference.
+- Refer to [Overview of Azure Policy](https://learn.microsoft.com/en-us/azure/governance/policy/overview) for reference.
-- Refer to [Using GitHub Copilot Chat in your IDE](https://docs.github.com/en/copilot/github-copilot-chat/using-github-copilot-chat-in-your-ide) for reference.
+- Refer to [Azure Policy Compliance Scan](https://github.com/marketplace/actions/azure-policy-compliance-scan) for reference.

 ## Challenge Validations: [WIP]